schibsted/spid-tech-docs/resources/articles/authentication.md

 - Previously defined and stored as a valid redirect uri for your client application
 - Doesn't contain other internal or third party based redirect uris encoded in it
 - Doesn't contain invalid characters (\s`!()[]{};',<>«»“”‘’@")
-- Redirect endpoint is recommended to be behind SSL
+- Redirect endpoint is required to be behind SSL (https, not http)
 - No external Javascript running on redirect URIs that will receive the OAuth code parameter

+The client SHOULD NOT include any third-party scripts (e.g. third- party analytics, social plug-ins, ad networks) in the redirection endpoint response.
+Instead, it SHOULD extract the credentials from the URI and redirect the user-agent again to another endpoint without exposing the credentials (in the URI or elsewhere).
+If third-party scripts are included, the client MUST ensure that its own scripts (used to extract and remove the credentials from the URI) will execute first.

 ### Protect your local session, SPiD code and token
 - SPiD code AND user token must NEVER be embedded in your application urls, passed beyond your application's redirect uri or stored in cookies.